mgechev/angular-aop/README.md

 1. *Use proper execution context inside the target services.
 This will fix the issue of invoking non-woven internal methods.*
 2. Write solid amount of tests
+3. Support of asynchronous advices
+4. More flexible way of defining pointcuts (regexps?)

 License
 =======